SandraHKannerberg/degree-project/README.md

 - COOKIE_SECRET_KEY

 Open your code editor, for example Visual Studio Code. </br>
-Create an .env-file in the server folder.
+Create an .env-file in the server folder and an .env-file in the client folder.
 In the .env-file enter the secretkeys along with the value of each key: </br>

 MONGODB_CONNECTION_STRING=thesecretkeyvalue </br>
 STRIPE_SECRET_KEY=thesecretkeyvalue </br>